 Many aspects of the offshore marine construction industry are subject to extensive governmental regulations.
-We are subject to the jurisdiction of the U.S. Coast Guard (the "Coast Guard"), the U.S. Environmental Protection Agency (the "EPA"), three divisions of the U.S. Department of the Interior, the Bureau of Ocean Energy Management (the "BOEM"), the Bureau of Safety and Environmental Enforcement (the "BSEE"), and the Office of Natural Resource Revenue (the "ONRR"), and the U.S. Customs and Border Protection (the "CBP") as well as classification societies such as the American Bureau of Shipping (the "ABS").
+We are subject to the jurisdiction of the U.S. Coast Guard (the "Coast Guard"), the U.S. Environmental Protection Agency (the "EPA") as well as state environmental protection agencies for those jurisdictions in which we operate, three divisions of the U.S. Department of the Interior, the Bureau of Ocean Energy Management (the "BOEM"), the Bureau of Safety and Environmental Enforcement (the "BSEE"), the Office of Natural Resource Revenue (the "ONRR"), and the U.S. Customs and Border Protection (the "CBP") as well as classification societies such as the American Bureau of Shipping (the "ABS").
 We are also subject to the requirements of the federal Occupational Safety and Health Act ("OSHA") and comparable state laws that regulate the protection of employee health and safety for our land-based operations.